bahrus/be-rewritten/README.md

 # be-rewritten

-Extend be-written, but be able to apply DTR and xslt transforms on selected elements as they appear.
+Extend be-written, but be able to apply be-decorated element behaviors on selected elements as they appear, including DTR and xslt transforms.

 ```html
 <div be-rewritten='{